Guidelines and Procedures for Undergraduate Honors in Anthropology

-Writing an Honors thesis typically is a two-semester project involving eight credits of coursework; most students do this work during their senior year.
-During their first semester of Honors work, students typically register for (1) Anthropology 4983, Honors Thesis Research (3 credits); and (2) Anthropology 4991, Honors Workshop I (1 credit).
-During their second semester of Honors work, students typically register for (1) Anthropology 4984, Honors Thesis Write-up (2 credits); and (2) Anthropology 4992, Honors Workshop II (2 credits).
-The two course/term arrangement reflects the division of supervision over the thesis between the thesis advisor and the Chair of the Honors Committee.
-The thesis advisor is ultimately responsible for guiding the scholarly development of the thesis; the Chair of the Honors Committee is mainly responsible for assuring timely progress toward completion of the thesis, and providing a context for students in the Honors program to share ideas (both editorial and substantive) as their theses progress.
+Students write the honors thesis over two-semesters involving eight credits of coursework.
+During their first semester of Honors work, students register for (1) Anthropology 4983, Honors Thesis Research (3 credits) with their thesis advisor and (2) Anthropology 4991, Honors Workshop I (1 credit).
+During their second semester of Honors work, students typically register for (1) Anthropology 4984, Honors Thesis Write-up (2 credits) with their thesis advisor and (2) Anthropology 4992, Honors Workshop II (2 credits).

 - ANTHR 4983 (3 credits; Letter only) will consist of research work supervised by the thesis advisor, concentrating on determination of the major issues to be addressed by the thesis, preparation of literature reviews, analysis of data, and the like.
 The thesis advisor will assign the grade for this course.